rehierl/node-tree-outliner/3-basic-design/3-5-2-sectioning-nodes.md

 a result, the statements of its content nodes must correspond with the statement of the sectioning node.
-This consistency is however guaranteed as a section is strongly connected and because the default scope of a section must end with its parent container.
+This consistency is however guaranteed as a section is strongly connected and because the default scope of a section ends with its parent container.

 Not associating a sectioning node with its own section therefore guarantees that all content nodes of a section can be extracted from the tree without